"This documentary will give us our Neruda, vigorously, diversely, enchantingly brought back to life.”

 More About the Film

 , a translator and an editor of an anthology of translations of Neruda poetry, but he is also a man whose passion for Neruda makes him the ideal lens through which to immerse ourselves in the life of the poet and his times.”

 The film is built around two key elements.
-The first is a series of priceless interviews with more than a dozen of Neruda’s closest personal friends and associates in Chile, the people who witnessed his most important moments and knew his secrets.
-These are augmented by interviews with internationally known writers, such as the legendary poet Lawrence Ferlinghetti and the Pulitzer Prize–winning author Ariel Dorfman; top Neruda scholars; and—in a nod to Neruda’s practice of taking poetry to the streets—ordinary Chileans, such as students and train workers, who shed light on the lasting impact of “The People’s Poet.”
-In response to the results of the 2016 US Presidential elections, the film will emphasize how the poetry and history of last century’s consummate “People’s Poet” are especially relevant now.
-The parallels between his story as a populist poet of resistance and progressive resistance in the current political climate will be thought-provoking, educational, and emotional.
+The first is a series of priceless interviews with more than a dozen of Neruda’s closest friends and associates in Chile, the people who witnessed his most important moments and knew his secrets.
+These are augmented by fantastic interviews of Chilean trainworkers, market-goers, and students; internationally known writers, such as the legendary poet Lawrence Ferlinghetti and the Pulitzer Prize–winner Ariel Dorfman; and scholars from around the world.

 The second key element is Neruda’s poetic voice itself.
 Many of his poems were autobiographical, and his poetry—as heard in both rare archival recordings of Neruda and new readings by actors—will drive the film’s narrative.
 Some voiceovers will play over stunning footage of Chile’s rich landscape—the misty forests, snowcapped volcanoes, glacial lakes, and roiling ocean that were the nutrients of Neruda’s poetic sensibility—as well as of the three unique homes he designed and filled with his surreal, highly personal collections of oddities.
 Other readings will be filmed as stylized, dynamic set pieces, with the performers on camera, to bring the poems to the screen in a fresh way.